hongyusu/hongyusu.github.io/amt/_posts/2017-01-06-spark-streaming-kafka-avro-and-registry.md

           --data '{"compatibility": "NONE"}'
       ```

-   1. Define new schemas in JSON
+   1. Define new schemas as a JSON string in a shell script.
+Schema _test_ and _testout_ are defined as follows

       ```
       schemaTest='{"schema":'\